 Information for participants

-The organizers of the conference reserve the right to select from the submitted contributions those that will be presented actively.
+The organizers of the conference reserve the right to select from the submitted proposals those that will be presented actively.

 Participation fee